 Companies interested in the credit program should start planning now, as the applications will likely require substantial documentation to accompany the application, such as a copy of any investment agreement or similar contract between the qualified investor and the cybersecurity company and a detailed business plan.

-If you have any questions please contact your Aronson tax advisor, Michael L. Colavito, or Henry Chiwaya at 301.231.6200.
+If you have any questions please contact your Aronson tax advisor, Michael L. Colavito at 301.231.6200.